CalderWyllie/Kenpom-College-Basketball-Analysis/README.md

 The goal was to explore what drives team success, compare offensive/defensive profiles, evaluate conference tempo styles, and build a data-driven Underrated Index to identify teams that performed better than their win–loss record suggests.

 Note: Due to licensing restrictions, the KenPom dataset is not included.
-To run the project, provide your own KenpomRatings.csv file.

 📂 Project Overview
 1. Data Cleaning & Preparation